igokoro/cwac-security/README.markdown

 the other app's edition of this permission differs from your edition of this permission

-Hence, if all three boolean fields are `false`, the permission in the other app is functionally identical to your own definition, at least for this user and this locale.
+Hence, if all four boolean fields are `false`, the permission in the other app is functionally identical to your own definition, at least for this user and this locale.